pf-data-projects/pf_polling_analyser/README.md

 When you're happy with your query, click the 'upload' button to run the calculations.

-When the calculations are complete you will be redirected to the home page, and the data will be cached for you to download.
-Currently you will have 5 minutes until the cached data is wiped from the memory.
+When the calculations are complete, the data will be automatically downloaded.
+You will be redirected to the home page, and the data will be cached for you to download.
+You also need to download a second file by clicking on the 'download table headers'.
+This file will be necessary in the next step.
+Currently you will have 5 minutes until these cached files are wiped from the memory.

 Please also note that refreshing the browser / leaving the app untouched for too long may result in the cached data being cleared as well.
 If this happens you will need to restart the process again.

-Cick 'DOWNLOAD CROSSBREAKS DATA' to save the data for the next step.
+Make sure you have TWO files downloaded before moving to the next step.

 **NOTE: please refrain from submitting this form multiple times in quick succession as it relies upon a 3rd party API with limits on the number of requests that can be made per minute.
 If in doubt, give it 20 seconds or so after submitting to submit again.**
 </details>